Apps-Lab-Common-CSharp/Xamarin.Forms-Samples/PancakeView/README.md

 ## Add Namespace in XAML

-Once you reference `PancakeView` reference in your projects, you have to add a namespace in your XAML file.
+Once you added `PancakeView` reference in your projects, you have to add a namespace in your XAML file.
 Open XAML where you would like to use it and add

 ```xml